fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/SetUpYourEnvironment.md

 All of the Infusion JavaScript is in a single file in the "infusion" folder called ```infusion-all.js``` (unless you provided custom options to your grunt command).
 You will need to link to this file in your HTML headers.

-<strong>NOTE:</strong> The "infusion" folder actually contains some files you don't need, but it's not required to remove them, so we won't worry about that right now.
+**NOTE:** The "infusion" folder actually contains some files you don't need, but it's not required to remove them, so we won't worry about that right now.

 Next: [Define a namespace and create a closure](DefineANamespaceAndCreateAClosure.md)